refresh-bio/SPLASH/README.md

 The first version of [SPLASH](https://github.com/salzman-lab/nomad/) implementedf in Python proved its usefulness.
 Here we provide SPLASH2, a new and improved implementation in C++ and Python (Kokot et al. 2024).
 This new version is much more efficient and allows for the analysis of datasets >1TB size in hours on a workstation or even a laptop.

-We have also extended the SPLASH framework to barcoded single-cell and spatial analysis, called sc-SPLASH (Dehghannasiri et al. 2024), enabling the detection of regulated sequence variation at single-cell resolution in high-throughput single-cell (10x) and spatial (Visium) transcriptomics. sc-SPLASH is integrated into the SPLASH2 pipeline and can be invoked by setting the input parameter `technology = 10x` for 10x scRNA-Seq analysis or `technology = visium` for Visium spatial analysis.

 ## How does it work

 A key concept of SPLASH is the analysis of composition of pairs of substrings *anchor*&ndash;*target* across many samples.